CBSE 10th, 12th Board Exam 2021: Check 10 most effective preparation tips to score above 90% marks

 How many hours to study daily for best results in CBSE Board Exams?
 Read Here

-4. Adopt best study habits to excel in board exams
+4. Adopt the best study habits to excel in board exams

 To perform well in board exams, each student must have some important study habits which could help them stand in the queue of top scorers.
 Creating a study plan and sticking to it, being punctual and disciplined, balancing the academic and personal life are some of the good qualities cum habits, which a student must adopt.